 Web crawlers and scrapers work continuously to present data in an organized form.
-Most of the businesses today depend on web scraping services to extract data from various sources, which will otherwise consume too much of time, money and other resources.
+Most businesses today depend on web scraping services to extract data from various sources, which will otherwise consume too much time, money, and other resources.

-Web scraping can be achieved in 2 different ways:
+Scraping IoT can be achieved in two different ways:

-- Through services that function via an API or having a web interface.
+- Through services that function via an API or have a web interface.

-Crawling – This is the beginning of the process and crawls sites for other related links.
+- Web Crawling–This is the beginning of the process and crawls sites for other related links.
 This is similar to browsing.

-Scraping – The actual process which collects the data is scraping.
-It is similar to selecting a piece of information and copying it on to the clipboard.
+- Web Scraping–The actual process which collects the data is scraping.
+It is similar to selecting a piece of information and copying it onto the clipboard.

-Extracting – This process makes the data meaningful and structured.
+- Data Extracting–This process makes the data meaningful and structured.

-Formatting – The extracted data has to be presented in an understandable format.
+- Data Formatting–The extracted data has to be presented in an understandable format.

-Exporting – After all the processes are completed, the data has to be exported or delivered to the consumer.
+- Data Exporting–After all the processes are completed, the data has to be exported or delivered to the consumer.
 This can be done through an API.

 How it is done: The latest information relating to all sports events which are conducted in a particular area are taken.
 This information is available online.

-The project also involves cleaning the data from the client on a regular basis, like weekly one.
-This data which is cleansed is then uploaded on the client’s web site.
+The project also involves cleaning the data from the client regularly, like a weekly one.
+This data which is cleansed is then uploaded on the client’s website.

-Data is collected and analyzed from a number of sources of particular categories.
+Data is collected and analyzed from several sources of particular categories.
 The categories can be marketing, real estate, business, electronic devices, etc. The multiple sources present the data in as many multiple formats.
-Even if it is a single web site, not all data can be seen in one shot since it may cover entire work sheets or pages.
+Even if it is a single web site, not all data can be seen in one shot since it may cover entire worksheets or pages.

-A web scraper in such instance, extracts data to a single source (like database or work sheet) making it user friendly for viewing and analyzing.
+A web scraper in such instance extracts data to a single source (like a database or work sheet) making it user-friendly for viewing and analyzing.

-Any kind of research, academic or scientific becomes easier with a web scraper which collects data from hundreds of sources and organizes it in one certain way.
+Any kind of research, academic or scientific becomes easier with a web scraper that collects data from hundreds of sources and organizes it in one certain way.

 Lead generation using web scraper services has never been so easy.
 All the information can conveniently be sorted into categories like mail address, phone, web address, etc.